 2.1 In this Code, the words and phrases below have the following meanings:

-"Accounting Officer" means the Permanent Secretary, head of department, or Government employee acting as such, that procures the goods or services.
+"Accounting Officer" means the Permanent Secretary, head of department, or Government employee acting as such, that procures the goods, services or works.

 "Act" means the Public Treasury (Administration and Payments) Act 1969.